DIY Corner Desk

 - Repeat this on the other side.

 Optional step – The bookshelves are open on the back side.
 I was imagining lots of things getting shoved through the back.
-We added scrap wood to the back of the bookshelves to make it harder for things to fall out the back of the desk.
+We added scrap wooden boards to the back of the bookshelves to make it harder for things to fall out the back of the desk.

 Flip the pieces over and make sure they fit together.
 This is what the desk looks like without trim.
 We decided at this point to add cross brace pieces between the legs in a “V” shape using more scrap wood.